Estimated reading time: 5 minutes

 3. Lack of Motivation

 This low self-confidence stops them from representing themselves among people who are dedicated to giving a boost to the organization’s performance.
-So they refrain themselves from becoming a part of team activities.
+So they refrain from becoming a part of team activities.

 How does employee engagement help in overcoming these obstacles?